 Tricuspid valve surgery treats problems with your tricuspid valve caused by tricuspid valve disease.
 It can be performed using traditional open-chest or minimally invasive approaches.

 Depending on your condition, your doctor may repair or replace your tricuspid valve.
 Your doctor's recommendation to repair or replace your tricuspid valve is based on many factors, including your general health, the condition of your damaged valve, the presence of other health conditions, and the expected benefits of surgery

 If you have tricuspid valve disease, the preferred treatment is a repair of your own valve, rather than a tricuspid valve replacement.
-The surgeons at UPMC in South Central Pa. are experts at tricuspid valve repair and committed to pursuing a repair whenever possible.
+The surgeons at UPMC in Central Pa. are experts at tricuspid valve repair and committed to pursuing a repair whenever possible.

 Repairing your valve is less stressful for your heart and your native valve is less likely to get infected or cause a clot.
 If you have a tricuspid valve repair, you do not need to take lifelong blood thinners to prevent stroke.

 If your tricuspid valve is too damaged to be repaired, your surgeon may remove your damaged tricuspid valve and replace it with a plastic or metal mechanical valve, or a bioprosthetic valve, which is usually made from pig tissue.

 Our surgeons have the skills and experience required to successfully perform tricuspid valve repair and replacement using advanced minimally invasive techniques.
 Minimally invasive procedures access your valve through much smaller incisions — without cutting your breastbone.
 The benefits of these minimally invasive approaches include:

 Our surgeons offer the latest minimally invasive treatment options for tricuspid valve disease, including: